burnto/burnto/README.md

 😎 Pronouns: he/him

-🌎 I am located in Oakland, California.
+🌎 I am located in UST-7/8

 🐣 I'm currently taking an independent sabbatical, with a focus on learning about new opportunity areas and emerging technologies and practices.